 At first glance, the propaganda value of genealogical rolls would appear to be limited.
 Unless heavily illustrated, rolls require a literate audience and are unwieldy objects, difficult to present to a large crowd.

 Other means, such as proclamations, were more effective at spreading information among the urban populace in the Middle Ages.
 Proclamations reached a wide audience easily, and were by far the most obvious point of contact between a king and his subjects.

 On the other hand, it seems to be a reasonable conclusion that genealogical rolls contributed to attempts, particularly by the Yorkists, to promote claims to legitimacy in the latter half of the 15th century.

 For example, in 1457 John Hardyng presented a chronicle to Henry VI.
-After the Yorkists claimed the throne, Hardyng rewrote his chronicle and presented an ‘updated’ version to Edward IV in 1464.
-Although the two editions were similar, the latter emphasised the Yorkists, much like the revised Canterbury Roll.
+After the Yorkists claimed the throne, Hardyng rewrote his chronicle and presented an "updated" version to Edward IV in 1464.
+Although the two versions were similar, the latter emphasized the Yorkists, much as the revised Canterbury Roll does.